 Chapter 19 Lecture Capture Made Easy with Panopto David Paul

-On the Anschutz Medical Campus at the University of Colorado Denver, like campuses across the country, faculty and students alike for some time were requesting an easy way to record face-to-face classroom lectures.
+At the Anschutz Medical Campus at the University of Colorado Denver, faculty and students alike for some time were requesting an easy way to record face-to-face classroom lectures.
 As a result, Educational Support Services (ESS) staff at the Anschutz Medical Campus began researching different lecture capture platforms (also known as lecture recording systems).
 The following paragraphs describe the process we went through, the benefits of Panopto and how faculty are using it across the university.

 What is Lecture Capture?